akshith6212/notes/JavaScript Course.md

 - JavaScript is evaluated from left to right while doing arithmetic operations having same operators.
 - When having different operators we use BODMAS rule to evaluate.
 - **Important point here is result = 6+9+"hello"+9+1; will be result = "15hello91"**
-  - What happening here is as the associativity is from left to right JavaScript evaluates the integers and later on there is a string so it treates the later on variables as string and does concatenation.
+  - What happening here is as the associativity is from left to right JavaScript evaluates the integers and later on there is a string so it treats the later on variables as string and does concatenation.

 ### Scopes: